atombrenner/aws-log-to-elastic/README.md

 # aws-log-to-elastic

-Send CloudWatch LogStreams to Elastic
+Send CloudWatch LogGroups to Elastic

 ## Motivation

 Kibana and ElasticSearch are powerful tools to analyze structured logs.
-You can easily subscribe to AWS Logstreams to forward your logs to elastic.
+You can easily subscribe to AWS Log Groups to get notified of data written to log streams.
+Ths data needs to be parse and send to elastic.
 But ElasticSearch nowadays is huge and offers lots of features.
+Also you need to be aware of some pitfalls to capture all log data and not silently ignore special errors, e.g. Lamba Invocation errors.
-This repo captures my experience with setups for high-volume logging.
+This repo captures my experience with setups for high-volume logging and parsing structured json logs mixed with unstructured logs.
-It is best for node applications using structured logging running on AWS lambda.
+It is best for node applications using running on AWS lambda.

 ## Index setup